 Are you looking for a new restaurant job or just want to have a better explanation of an employment contract before you actually sign it?
 Or are you a restaurant owner who wants to make sure that you hire employees who are fit for your own business goals?
+You may also see agreement samples.

 If you answered yes to any of these questions, you came to the right part of the internet as this article aims to discuss a common stipulation in most employment and business contracts today.
 And that is the use of non-compete clauses.
 More specifically, this article will deal with non-compete agreements that are commonly used by the different restaurant, cafe, and bakery establishment owners.